canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 * Ensure you have at least 2GB of free storage space.
 * Have access to either a DVD or a USB flash drive containing the version of Ubuntu Server you want to install.
-* Make sure you have a recent backup of your data.
-While it's unlikely that anything will go wrong, you can never be too prepared.
+* If you're going to install Ubuntu Server alongside data you wish to keep, ensure you have a recent backup.

 See [Installation/System Requirements](https://help.ubuntu.com/community/Installation/SystemRequirements#Ubuntu_Server_.28CLI.29_Installation) for more specific details on hardware requirements.
 We also have [several tutorials](/) that explain how to create an Ubuntu DVD or USB flash drive.